EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 subl ./example.cpp
 ```

 Our example contract will be very simple.
 It will take a username as an argument and will publish a "Hello, username" message to the blockchain.
-It's quite useless, but good for a demo.
+It's quite useless, but good for understanding how smart contracts work.
 We hope your smart contracts will be more sophisticated :)

 Open `example.cpp` file in your editor and paste following code: